 They can order you to give a blood sample to test the amount of drugs in your blood.
 The blood sample must be taken by a doctor or qualified technician.

 They can also order tests done by a qualified officer (evaluating officer).
 The evaluating officer can do a series of physical exams, such as taking your pulse or temperature, examining your pupils or asking you to follow an object with your eyes.
-The evaluating officer can film these tests.
 This officer can also order you to give a saliva, urine or blood sample or do a breath sample test if you haven’t done one already.

 After the tests, you might be formally accused of a crime.
 If found guilty, you’ll receive a sentence that can have serious consequences on your life.
 To learn more, read our article on the consequences of driving under the influence of drugs or alcohol.